mgill2190/training/Setup.md

   npm install -g grunt-cli
 ```

-## MAMP PRO
+## Install MAMP PRO

 MAMP (apache, mysql, php) is commercial, professional grade version of the classic local server environment, allowing multiple versions of PHP and configuration of virtual hosts.

     $ brew cask install mamp

-Add the following to your `~/.bash_profile' to ensure command line is using correct PHP binary.
+Add the following to your ``~/.bash_profile`' to ensure command line is using correct PHP binary.

 ```bash
 # Latest version of MAMP PRO PHP binaries are always used